-Acquisition / Rehabilitation for Resale / New Construction (CDBG & CDBG-R)
+Acquisition / Rehabilitation for Resale / New Construction (CDBG)

-Under this activity the City of Salisbury allocates funds for the acquisition of vacant lots and substandard dwellings.
+Under this activity the City of Salisbury allocates funds for the acquisition of vacant lots and substandard dwellings in four selected neighborhoods.
 Depending on site conditions, the property may be rehabilitated and sold to an eligible low to moderate income first-time homebuyer.
-In other instances the existing dwelling may be demolished and the property used for a future new home construction using HOME Program funds.
+In other instances the existing dwelling may be demolished and the property used for a future new construction project using HOME funds.
 The new home will then be sold to an eligible low to moderate income first-time homebuyer.
-While these efforts are concentrated in designated revitalization areas, projects may also be completed at scattered sites within the city's jurisdiction.
+While these efforts are concentrated in specifically selected revitalization areas, projects may also be completed at scattered sites within the city's jurisdiction.